BOSTON CAREER FORUM 2020

 If you don’t hear back from a company it does NOT mean you are disqualified for the position.
 Companies use the online application in different ways and it can be likely that some will not respond to any of the applicants.
 As you can see, more than half the participants still visited the company's booth even if they did not have an appointment.
 Many of the companies do set aside time to interview candidates who visit their booths on the day of the event, so do not hesitate!
 You should actively visit companies of your interest.

-How many companies did you visit in total?
+How many companies did you visit in total during the three day event?

 Did you receive any offer of employment?